LumaxTechnologies/BQ-Features/doc/features/1-studio/pipelines.md

 ## Demo doc

 Build a simple pipeline that runs a demo SQL script (e.g. refresh daily PnL summary) or a data preparation based on the demo dataset.
-This complements the single scheduled query created by `bqdemo deploy demos --with-schedulers`.
+This complements a scheduled query that refreshes `daily_pnl_summary` from `pnl_daily`.

 ## Demo material